HumanToneHumanTone

 False Positives Are Real

-Understanding detection mechanics gives you the tools to produce text that reads as genuinely human.
-Here are specific strategies:
+Understanding detection mechanics gives you context for producing text that reads more naturally.
+Here are specific editing strategies:

 Strategy 1: Increase Perplexity